-Perhaps few know this, but within Japanese culture and society there are influences from Korea.
-All architecture, dress, language, Buddhism and the chinese characters are the result of a cultural import from the Korean peninsula.
+Few may know this, but within Japanese culture and society, there are influences from Korea.
+All the architecture, clothing, language, 仏教 and the 漢字 are the result of a cultural import from the Korean Peninsula.

 From the mid-5th to the 7th century, Koreans introduced metallurgy, stone pottery, legislation, and the Buddhist religion to Japan.
 Until today it is believed that the introduction of all this was done directly by the Chinese.
 However, these cultural influences only reached Japan via Korea.